reusable-ui/reusable-ui-monorepo/variants/size-variant/README.md

 # @reusable-ui/size-variant 📦

-A utility for managing component sizes consistently across React projects.
+A utility for managing sizes consistently across React components.
 Provides hooks and CSS helpers for size resolution and conditional styling — ideal for buttons, cards, badges, input fields, and any scalable UI elements.

 ## ✨ Features